John Thurtell

-John Thurtell (21 December 1794 – 9 January 1824) was an English sports promoter, amateur boxer, Royal Marine officer and convicted murderer.
+John Thurtell (21 December 1793 – 9 January 1824) was an English sports promoter, amateur boxer, Royal Marine officer and convicted murderer.

 Early life

-Thurtell was the eldest son of Thomas Thurtell, who later served as Mayor of Norwich in 1824 and from 1828 to 1829.
-His father wanted him to work in the family business, but John left to join the Royal Marines, serving in the Napoleonic Wars on the HMS Bellona from 1812 to 1814.
+Thurtell was born In Bradwell, Suffolk, England, on 21 December 1793.
+He was the second surviving son of Thomas Thurtell (1765–1846), who later served as Mayor of Norwich from 1828 to 1829.
+His father wanted him to work in the family business, but John left to join the Royal Marines, serving in the Napoleonic Wars on HMS Bellona from 1812 to 1814.
 He then set up a business in Norwich manufacturing bombazine, but this failed, and Thurtell moved to London, setting up a tavern in Long Acre in 1822.

 Boxing

 Thurtell achieved fame as a boxing promoter.
 He organised the fight between Ned Painter and Tom Oliver in 1814.